avnigarg02/avnigarg02/README.md

 👩‍💻 I'm part of the <a href="https://github.com/HackTJ" target="_blank">HackTJ</a> organizing team, the largest high school hackathon on the east-coast, where I primarly work on the judging systems.

 Here you can find some of my current and past projects including:
- - 💹 MRIO Analysis (mrio-analysis): Assess environmental impact of the global economy using a quantum Bayesian-adapted model.
+ - 💹 MRIO QAOA (mrio-qaoa): Assess environmental impact of the global economy using the quantum approximate optimization algorithm.
 In progress as part of the Quantum and Optics Lab at TJHSST.
+ - ⛑️ Rapid Relief Routing (bp25): An optimal routing system for first-responders to aid with evacuations during emergencies.
+This project won Blueprint 2025 (MIT's high school hackathon).
- - 💪 NeuroFlex (neuroflex): Aid in ALS diagnosis creating cost-effective surface EMG.
+ - 💪 NeuroFlex (neuroflex): Aid in ALS diagnosis by creating cost-effective surface EMG.
 Connects to app via the BLE protocol.
 This project was a 2024 Conrad Challenge Innovation Summit Finalist.
  - 🔎 UAV Search and Rescue (uav-sar): Utilize survival behavioral models to optimize path plotting for search and rescue UAVs.
 This project received Honorable Mention and was an alternate for regionals at the TJHSST Science Fair.
  - 💻 TNN (tnn): A novel variant of the KNN algorithm.
  - 🌳 Carbon Blueprint (carbon-blueprint): Carbon tracking app using EPA's carbon footprint calculator.